Wetland: Soil

-Biota
+Biology

-The biota of a wetland system includes its plants (flora) and animals (fauna) and microbes (bacteria, fungi).
-The most important factor affecting the biota is the hydroperiod, or the duration of flooding.
+The life forms of a wetland system includes its plants (flora) and animals (fauna) and microbes (bacteria, fungi).
+The most important factor is the wetland's duration of flooding.
 Other important factors include fertility and salinity of the water or soils.
 The chemistry of water flowing into wetlands depends on the source of water, the geological material that it flows through and the nutrients discharged from organic matter in the soils and plants at higher elevations.
-Biota may vary within a wetland seasonally or in response to flood regimes.
+Plants and animals may vary within a wetland seasonally or in response to flood regimes.

 Flora

 There are four main groups of hydrophytes that are found in wetland systems throughout the world.

 Submerged wetland vegetation can grow in saline and fresh-water conditions.
 Some species have underwater flowers, while others have long stems to allow the flowers to reach the surface.
 Submerged species provide a food source for native fauna, habitat for invertebrates, and also possess filtration capabilities.
 Examples include seagrasses and eelgrass.

 Floating water plants or floating vegetation are usually small, like those in the Lemnoideae subfamily (duckweeds).

 Emergent vegetation like the cattails (Typha spp.), sedges (Carex spp.) and arrow arum (Peltandra virginica) rise above the surface of the water.

 When trees and shrubs comprise much of the plant cover in saturated soils, those areas in most cases are called swamps.
 The upland boundary of swamps is determined partly by water levels.
 This can be affected by dams Some swamps can be dominated by a single species, such as silver maple swamps around the Great Lakes.
 Others, like those of the Amazon basin, have large numbers of different tree species.
 Other examples include cypress (Taxodium) and mangrove swamps.